-When John the Baptist grew up, his early years were spent in seclusion in the wilderness, and there, near the Jordan, he began his preaching as the forerunner of This preaching Jesus. was designed to prepare the hearts of the people for the acceptance of the Christ who was about to begin His work of salvation.
-Later John would be beheaded by Herod Antipas whose behavior he had publicly condemned for taking his brother's wife.
+When John the Baptist grew up, his early years were spent in seclusion in the wilderness, and there, near the Jordan, he began his preaching as the forerunner of Jesus.
+This preaching was designed to prepare the hearts of the people for the acceptance of the Christ who was about to begin His work of sal-Later John vation would be beheaded by Herod Antipas whose behavior he had publicly condemned for taking his brother's wife.